Shippable/docs/sources/platform/server/install-two-server.md

 This is the default time(in milliseconds) after which you want your CI and runSh jobs to timeout.
 This timeout is used when your [CI project](/platform/management/project/settings/), [runSh job](/platform/workflow/job/runsh/), the [Node Pool](/platform/management/subscription/node-pools/) on which the CI or runSh job is running and [Subscription](/platform/management/subscription/settings/) do not have any timeout specified.
 Timeout values are given preference in the order `Job(CI or runSH) level timeout > Node Pool level timeout > Subscription level timeout > Default timeout`.

-**NOTE:** Please note that the actual default timeout value applied to your jobs is **twice** of the value you specified in setting above.
+**NOTE:** Please note that the actual default timeout value applied to your jobs is **twice** of the value you specified in the setting above.

 ## Advanced options